kibblewhite/ef-issue-034/README.md

 Issue resolved to this command: ModelBuilder.UsePropertyAccessMode(PropertyAccessMode.Property);

-Trace/Debug message being produced from the application included the following strings (for SEO purposes)
+Trace/Debug message being produced from the application included the following:

 - "0 entities were added and 1 entities were removed from navigation"
 - "on entity with key"